 Inside Cramer's residence, police and federal agents allegedly found a foot-long PVC pipe with end caps, a container of ball bearings, a cellphone with a relay detonating device, along with instructions and chemicals used to make bombs including acetone, suspected ammonium nitrate, and flash powder.

-Bradford police Chief Chris Lucco said in a statement Monday that authorities also found bomb-making materials and instructions in a storage locker Cramer leased, but the criminal complaint obtained by The Associated Press doesn't
+Bradford police Chief Chris Lucco said in a statement Monday that authorities also found bomb-making materials and instructions in a storage locker Cramer leased, but the criminal complaint obtained by The Associated Press doesn't mention those items.

 Online court records don't list an attorney for Cramer who last year was sentenced to 154 days in jail and three years' probation for a December 2011 incident in which he allegedly put a GPS tracking device on a woman's vehicle and was following her with an explosive device in his pickup.
 Cramer contended the device as a large firework.